High-dimensional forecasting with known knowns and known unknowns: Forecasting UK inflation

 \subsection{Active set}

 We now turn to the choice of the members of the active set, $\mathcal{S} _{K,t}=\left\{ x_{jt},j=1,2,...,K\right\} ,$ some of which may be included in $\boldsymbol{z}_{t}.$ While our focus is on forecasting not on building a coherent economic model, our choice of the covariates in the active set is motivated by the large Phillips curve literature, which suggests important roles for demand, supply and expectations variables.
 The demand and supply variables in the active set are both domestic and foreign from both product and labour markets.
 Expectations are captured by financial variables.
 Interaction terms were not included, but the non-linearities that have been investigated in the literature may be picked up by the latent foreign variables.
-These are represented by $y_{it}^{\ast}$ terms, UK specific measures of foreign inflation and output.
-Explicit measures of $\mathbf{f} _{it}$ and $\mathbf{g}_{t}$ did not seem to be needed.
+These are represented by UK specific measures of foreign inflation and output that could be viewed as estimates of $\mathbf{g}_{t}$ that are tailored to the UK in relation to her trading partners.

 Accordingly, we consider 26 covariates ($x_{jt}$) listed in Table \ref{tab:Active_Set_Variables}, and their changes $\Delta x_{jt} =x_{jt}-x_{j,t-1}$, giving an active set with $K=52$ variables to select from.
 Whereas in a regression including current and lagged values of a regressor (say $x_{t}$ and $x_{t-1})$ is equivalent to including current and change (namely $x_{t}$ and $\Delta x_{t}$), in selection the two specifications can result in different outcomes.
 Including $\Delta x_{t}$ is better since, as compared to $x_{t-1}$, it is less correlated with the level of the other variables in the active set.
 The 26 included covariates are measured as four-quarter rates of change, changes or averages to match the definition of the target variable.
 The rates of change are per cent per annum.